jhsrojasro/Advent-of-code-2022/2022/readme.md

 I solved the first part using C++, a pretty strighforward implementation problem, i implemented each movement to the sides and down for each figure.
 Part two requires a O(1) or O(log) algorithm, it is necessary to find and pattern to predict the final result but i have not found it yet.

 ## Day 18
 First part is trivial using a Set, second part was the real challenge, i took the limits of each axe (x,y,z) and iterated the empty blocks in this bounded space inserting them in a Set.
 I simulated a recursive function with a stack to find Air Pockets and count the number of surfaces to discount.
-If i found an Air Pocket i erase all the blocks of this pocker from the set of air blocks to process.
+If it founds an Air Pocket it erases all the blocks of this pocker from the set of air blocks to process.